 Publishing the file is not the final step.
 You need to verify that AI crawlers can actually reach it.
 Check your robots.txt file to confirm it does not block AI user-agents like ChatGPT-User, PerplexityBot, ClaudeBot, or Google-Extended.
 Many Pakistani websites inherited restrictive robots.txt configurations from SEO plugins that block unknown bots by default — which means they accidentally block the AI crawlers they are trying to attract.

 Use Google’s Rich Results Test to validate your schema markup.
 For EntityMap specifically, test that the file loads at the correct URL path and returns valid structured data without errors.
-Monitor your server logs for AI crawler visits — you should see requests from OpenAI, Perplexity, and Anthropic user agents within days of publishing.
+Monitor your server logs for AI crawler visits from known AI user agents over time.
+Do not expect every platform to crawl immediately.

 Google Search Console’s page indexing report will not show AI-specific data, but it will confirm that Google can crawl your structured data correctly.
 The key metric to watch post-setup is whether your business starts appearing in AI-generated answers.
 Check weekly by searching ChatGPT, Perplexity, and Gemini for your business name plus your city, and for generic queries about your service category in your area.